Life As a Cargo or Freight Agent

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-There were about 89,800 jobs for Cargo or Freight Agent in 2016 (in the United States).
+In the United States, there were 89,800 jobs for Cargo or Freight Agent in 2016.
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,300 new jobs for Cargo or Freight Agent by 2026.
-Due to new job openings and attrition, there will be an average of 8,600 job openings in this field each year.
+There will be an estimated 8,600 positions for Cargo or Freight Agent per year.

 The states with the most job growth for Cargo or Freight Agent are Utah, Georgia, and New Jersey.
 Watch out if you plan on working in Ohio, Tennessee, or Oklahoma.
 These states have the worst job growth for this type of profession.